yeuchi/RunYasso800/README.md

 - Next, try to run 800 meters (approximately 1/2 mile) at your converted time (3:10 in this example).
 - Recover after each 800 by jogging or walking for the same amount of time (again, 3:10 in this example).
 - Start with three or four repetitions per workout in the first week.
-- Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."
+- Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."<sup>[1]</sup>

 ## Test
 This application has been tested on Samsung Galaxy9.